-Start off by snorkelling in the crystal clear waters of Silfra fissure as you drive the famous Golden Circle sightseeing route.
-Then, make your way down to Vík, on Iceland's South Coast, from where you will explore the ravishing ice caves by the volcano Katla.
-On your third day, hike across a glacier at the stunning Skaftafell Nature Reserve inside Vatnajökull National Park.
+Start by snorkeling in the crystal clear waters of Silfra fissure as you drive the famous Golden Circle sightseeing route.
+Then, make your way down to Vík, on Iceland's South Coast, from where you will explore the enchanting ice caves by the volcano Katla.
+Hike across a glacier at the stunning Skaftafell Nature Reserve inside Vatnajökull National Park on your third day.

 So don't wait!
 Enjoy the beautiful Icelandic nature with this exciting tour combo.
 Check availability by choosing a date.

-But due to the glacial element, you'll be rewarded with spectacular scenery and visibility of up to 100 metres.
-You'll spend 30-40 minutes snorkelling through the azure blue waters, being carried by a light current through the rift.
+But due to the glacial element, you'll be rewarded with spectacular scenery and visibility of up to 328 feet (100 meters).
+You'll spend 30-40 minutes snorkeling through the azure blue waters, being carried by a light current through the rift.

 After a short walk back to the parking lot, you'll be greeted with hot chocolate and cookies.
 After that, you're free to spend the rest of the day sightseeing.

-Once there, you'll be given crampons and a helmet so you'll have stable footings on the ice.
-You'll then walk through the jet-black plains to the beautiful ice caves which are constantly changing in size and shape.
-You'll certainly see some white, black and blue ice as you explore a labyrinth of ice tunnels and caves of varying sizes.
+Once there, you'll be given crampons and a helmet, so you'll have stable footings on the ice.
+You'll then walk through the jet-black plains to the beautiful ice caves, which are constantly changing in size and shape.
+You'll undoubtedly see some white, black and blue ice as you explore a labyrinth of ice tunnels and caves of varying sizes.
 You'll learn about the glacier and the caves from your guide, so be sure to use this time to ask any questions as well.

-These ice caves are the only natural glacier ice caves that can be visited both in summer as well as winter.
-After the tour, you'll be dropped off back in Vík where you can continue your exploration of the South Coast.
+These ice caves are the only natural glacier ice caves that can be visited both in summer and winter.
+After the tour, you'll be dropped off back in Vík, where you can continue your exploration of the South Coast.

 Note that Icelandic roads and pavements can be slippery in the wintertime.
-We recommend you bring shoes with slip-resistant soles or ice-grip shoe covers if you are visiting in the winter.
+We recommend you bring shoes with slip-resistant soles or ice-grip shoe covers if you visit in the winter.
 The covers can be purchased in most supermarkets and gas stations around the country.

-Please note that this combo is 'meet on location', meaning you will have to make your own way to the meeting point for each tour.
+Please note that this combo requires you to meet on location, meaning you will have to make your own way to the meeting point for each tour.